 What is the Treatment for Acidity?

 The conventional system of medicine uses antacids H2 receptor blockers and proton pump inhibitors to treat acidity.
 Such treatment has many shortcomings.
-These medicines become ineffective if prescribed for long.
+These medicines become ineffective if prescribed for a long.
 Also, if used for long, they can cause many side effects

 Homeopathy provides a safe and effective solution to this problem.
 Homeopathic medicines for acidity help to control acid production and improve digestion.